With a text by Geoff Cox and an afterword by Serena Korda.

 (*23% of profits from sales of this book will be donated to the Terrence Higgins Trust)

-Available by 15 April 2018, only from Strange Attractor Press.
+Available late May 2018, only from Strange Attractor Press.

 (apologies for the delay in publication!)